AMoo-Miki/osd-launcher/README.md

   -osd, --dashboards-version <version|github>  Dashboards version to use
                                                <version>: use a released version
                                                <github>: clone a git repo/branch/commit
   -d, --destination <path>                     Location for deploying
-                                               [default]: current folder (default: "/home/ec2-user/launcher") --no-plugins                                 Prevent installation of Dashboards plugins --no-security                                Disable the Security plugins in OpenSearch and Dashboards --refresh-downloads                          Re-download artifacts even if they are available in cache --opensearch-host <hostname|IP>              Hostname or IP address for OpenSearch to listen on
+                                               (default: current working directory) --no-plugins                                 Prevent installation of Dashboards plugins --no-security                                Disable the Security plugins in OpenSearch and Dashboards --refresh-downloads                          Re-download artifacts even if they are available in cache --opensearch-host <hostname|IP>              Hostname or IP address for OpenSearch to listen on (default: "127.0.0.1") --opensearch-port <number>                   Port number for OpenSearch to listen on (default: "9200") --dashboards-host <hostname|IP>              Hostname or IP address for OpenSearch to listen on (default: "0.0.0.0") --dashboards-port <number>                   Port number for OpenSearch to listen on (default: "5601") -u, --username <username>                    Username to use if security is enable (default: "admin") -p, --password <password>                    Password to use if security is enable -dev --no-build                              Skip building Dashboards when cloned -v, --version                                Print launcher version
-                                               [default]: 127.0.0.1 (default: "127.0.0.1")
-  --opensearch-port <number>                   Port number for OpenSearch to listen on
-                                               [default]: 9200 (default: "9200")
-  --dashboards-host <hostname|IP>              Hostname or IP address for OpenSearch to listen on
-                                               [default]: 0.0.0.0 (default: "0.0.0.0")
-  --dashboards-port <number>                   Port number for OpenSearch to listen on
-                                               [default]: 5601 (default: "5601")
-  -u, --username <username>                    Username to use if security is enable
-                                               [default]: admin (default: "admin") -p, --password <password>                    Password to use if security is enable -dev --no-build                              Skip building Dashboards when cloned -v, --version                                Print launcher version